 - The committee reserves the right to recommend that no award be made in a particular year if no meritorious applications are received.

-- Selection is based on appraisal of applicant’s essay, justification to receive the award, education plans, academic performance, potential for development, demonstrated leadership qualities, and financial need.
+- Selection is based on appraisal of applicant’s essay, education plans, academic performance, potential for development, demonstrated leadership qualities, and financial need.

 - The amount of the scholarship will be determined annually by and subject to approval of the Executive Committee of the ASCE Board of Direction based on income from the fund endowment.

-- Recipients will be notified of selection in May by the Executive Director of the Society.
+- The recipient will be notified of selection in the spring by the Executive Director of the Society.

 - Award funds will be deposited to the recipient’s account with the business office of the institution designated by the recipient.